 What is Social Listening?

 Social listening is the practice of analyzing the activity and conversations trending around your entire industry including your brand and then using those insights to make informed marketing decisions.

-Social listening helps companies understand what your ideal buyers are thinking, what their needs are, and how they are searching for information about your product or services.
-You can use social listening to create content that answers the why, where and how messages your buyer persona is looking for using keywords they are currently using online.
+Social listening helps companies understand what their ideal buyers are thinking, what their needs are, and how they are searching for information about your product or services.
+You can use social listening to create content that answers the why, where, and how messages your buyer persona is looking for using keywords they are currently using online.

 Is social media promotion a part of your content marketing strategy?
 Do you publish your blog articles, share industry-relevant content, and engage with other social users who ask questions about your products and services?

 If you aren’t leveraging these free platforms yet I hope you will soon.
 However, it’s important to make sure that you plan your strategy to connect with your buyer persona on their preferred social platforms.

 A few years ago, you could easily assume that promoting your content on Facebook would help you reach a good number of your potential customers, but there is a shift happening.
 Pew Research reports Facebook’s demographic continues to get older meanwhile Instagram adds new users in younger demographics each year.